Pandora's Box (1929 film): Rediscovery and restoration

 Though it was largely dismissed by critics upon initial release, Pandora's Box was rediscovered by film scholars in the 1950s, and began to accrue acclaim, eventually earning the reputation of being an unsung classic.
 It is now considered one of the classics of Weimar Germany's cinema, along with The Cabinet of Dr. Caligari, Metropolis, The Last Laugh, and The Blue Angel.
 Brooks' talent as an actress, which had been criticized upon the film's initial release (specifically by German critics), was also subject to international reappraisal and acclaim from the likes of European critics such as Lotte H. Eisner, Henri Langlois, and David Thomson.

-Film critic Roger Ebert reviewed the film in 1998 with great praise, and remarked of Brooks' presence that "she regards us from the screen as if the screen were not there; she casts away the artifice of film and invites us to play with her".
+Film critic Roger Ebert reviewed the film in 1998 with great praise, and remarked of Brooks' presence that "she regards us from the screen as if the screen were not there; she casts away the artifice of film and invites us to play with her."
 He included the film on his list of The Great Movies.
-As of 2020, the film has a 92% approval rating on internet review aggregator Rotten Tomatoes, based on 36 reviews, with a weighted average of 8.82/10.
+As of 2020, the film has a 93% approval rating on internet review aggregator Rotten Tomatoes, based on 36 reviews, with a weighted average of 8.82/10.

+When a new 35mm print was shown at Film Forum in New York City in 2006, Pandora’s Box was reported to be the second highest grossing independent film in the United States.

 In 2009, Hugh Hefner funded a restoration of the film.
 This restoration was screened at the 2012 San Francisco Silent Film Festival.
 In their program, the festival noted: "As a heavily censored film that deals with the psychological effects of sexual repression, Pandora’s Box meets two of Hefner’s charitable objectives: artistic expression and a pristine new film, both finally unfurled after decades of frustration."
+In 2023, the Hefner funded restoration was released on Blu-ray by Eureka, a UK label.

 Quentin Tarantino listed the movie among his 10 greatest films of all time.

+In 2022, the film was ranked joint 243rd in the Sight & Sound Greatest Films of All Time poll, tied for that ranking with 21 other films.

 Home media

 In the United Kingdom, Pandora's Box was released on DVD on 24 June 2002, by Second Sight Films.

 In North America, Pandora's Box was released on a two-disc DVD set on 28 November 2006, by The Criterion Collection.
 Four soundtracks were commissioned for the film's DVD release: an approximation of the score cinema audiences might have heard with a live orchestra, a Weimar Republic-era cabaret score, a modern orchestral interpretation, and an improvisational piano score.
+On October 15, 2024, many years after this DVD edition went out of print, Criterion re-released the film in the Blu-ray format, using a new 2K scan and restoration of the film.